mgumz/alock/alock.txt

 When 'alock' is started it just waits for the first keypress.
 This first keypress is to indicate that the user now wants to type in the password.
-A colored frame is draw around the screen and the user can now type in his password.
+A colored frame is drawn around the screen and the user can now type in his password.
 If it was typed in incorrectly, the colored frame turns red and the user has to wait a certain timeout.